dancancro/great-big-example-application/README.md

 That gives us two checks: `action.type` must be a string value among the union of `string` values of the `type` properties of the classes that `action` can be.
 If any of the case values are not among this union of string values, Typescript will point that out to you.
 And same with `action.payload`.
 It must be an object with the structure of the payload property of one of the classes that `action` can be.

+2) Using only generic action classes like `LoadSuccess` instead of `SearchComplete`, the dispatch calls in your components will be more explicit and refer to details of the store.
+> I see this as a plus in most cases.
+Otherwise you have extraneous levels of abstraction and you have to look into three files to see exactly what's going on.
+In most cases, the same person is writing the component, action and reducer files, so what's the point in hiding details in one of them from the other?
+Now you can get the whole story by reading one line of code.
+You should decouple things when the need arises, but you can overdo it too.

 ## 2) Why isn't the `server` directory under /src?
 It contains source code.